MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 #### Upload the Wi-Fi dataset

 1. Open **PowerShell 7** (not as an administrator).
 2. Install Microsoft Places by running the following **Windows PowerShell** cmdlet.
-For more information on Places cmdlets, see the [Microsoft Places PowerShell Gallery](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).
+See the [Microsoft Places PowerShell Gallery](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha) for more information on Places cmdlets.

 ```powershell
 Install-Module –Name MicrosoftPlaces –AllowPrerelease -Force